rfinnie/2ping/doc/2ping.md

 --debug
 :   Print (lots of) debugging information.

+--fuzz=*percent*
+:   Simulate corruption of incoming packets, with a *percent* probability each bit will be flipped.
+    After fuzzing, the packet checksum will be recalculated, and then the checksum itself will be fuzzed (but at a lower probability).

 --inquire-wait=*secs*
 :   Wait at least *secs* seconds before inquiring about a lost packet.
     Default is 10 seconds.